Skip to main content

 • gameplay

-• “The gameplay is the best that the series has ever been with a combination of parries and dodges, aggressive enemies that punish thoughtless button mashing, great force and charge mechanics that make battles feel like a massive war between two forces, making both allies and enemies feel like they have impact, rather than act as punching bags and escort NPCs.”
+• “The gameplay is the best that the series have ever been with a combination of parries and dodges, aggressive enemies that punish thoughtless button mashing, great force and charge mechanics that make battles feel like a massive war between two forces and making both allies and enemies feel like they have impact, rather than act as punching bags and escort NPCs.”

 • graphics

-• “The graphics are outdated; mouths don't move with the voice lines while playing in English at least.”
+• “The graphics are outdated; mouths don't move with the voice lines in English at least.”

 • music